aimms/documentation/pro-release-notes.rst

 On August 1, 2024, we released AIMMS PRO 24.8.2(24.8.2.1)

+**Improvements**

+- **PRO REST API:Task Service**: It is possible to get the TaskID inside AIMMS while the procedure called by the task is running.

 **Resolved Issues**

 - Fixed an issue where a session could stuck in a crash loop and fail due to intermittent network issues.